 Publicly owned utility (POU): Publicly- owned utilities are not-for-profit agencies that supply and deliver electricity to their communities.
 POUs are either run municipally or as political subdivisions.

-Western Area Power Administration (WAPA): one of four power marketing administrations within the U.S. Department of Energy whose role is to market and transmit wholesale electricity from multi-use water projects.
+Western Area Power Administration (WAPA): One of four power marketing administrations within the U.S. Department of Energy whose role is to market and transmit wholesale electricity from multi-use water projects.

 Energy Use Sectors